River Tyne

 The River Tyne /'taɪn/ is a river in North East England.
 Its length (excluding tributaries) is 118 km.
-It is formed by the North Tyne and the South Tyne, which converge at Warden Rock near Hexham in Northumberland at a place dubbed 'The Meeting of the Waters'.
+It is formed by the North Tyne and the South Tyne, which converge at Warden near Hexham in Northumberland at a place dubbed 'The Meeting of the Waters'.

 The Tyne Rivers Trust measure the whole Tyne catchment as 2936 km2, containing 4399 km of waterways.

 Course

 North Tyne

-The North Tyne rises on the Scottish border, north of Kielder Water.
-It flows through Kielder Forest, and in and out of the border.
-It then passes through the village of Bellingham before reaching Hexham.
+The Ordnance Survey records 'the source of the North Tyne river' at grid reference NY 605974 at Deadwater, a few tens of metres short of the Scottish border.
+It flows southeast through the village of Kielder before entering first Bakethin Reservoir and then Kielder Water, both set within Kielder Forest.
+It then passes by the village of Bellingham before the River Rede enters as a left-bank tributary at Redesmouth.
+It passes Hadrian's Wall near Chollerford before joining the South Tyne near Warden to the northwest of Hexham.

 South Tyne

-The South Tyne rises on Alston Moor, Cumbria and flows through the towns of Haltwhistle and Haydon Bridge, in a valley often called the Tyne Gap.
-Hadrian's Wall lies to the north of the Tyne Gap.
-Coincidentally, the source of the South Tyne is very close to those of the Tees and the Wear.
-The South Tyne Valley falls within the North Pennines Area of Outstanding Natural Beauty (AONB) – the second largest of the 40 AONBs in England and Wales.
+The South Tyne rises at Tyne Head on Alston Moor, Cumbria close to the sources of the Tees and the Wear.
+Initially it flows north through the North Pennines Area of Outstanding Natural Beauty (AONB), enters Northumberland downstream of Alston and turns to the east as it approaches the town of Haltwhistle.
+Paralleling Hadrian's Wall which lies to the north, the river continues past Redburn and Haydon Bridge to join the North Tyne at Warden.
+This low level east-west corridor through the Pennines is referred to as the Tyne Gap.

 Tyne

-From the confluence of the North and South Tyne at Warden Rock just to the north west of Hexham, the river enters the county of Tyne and Wear between Clara Vale (in the Borough of Gateshead on the south bank) and Tyne Riverside Country Park (in Newcastle upon Tyne on the north bank) and continues to divide Newcastle and Gateshead for 13 mi, in the course of which it flows under ten bridges.
-To the east of Gateshead and Newcastle, the Tyne divides Hebburn and Jarrow on the south bank from Walker and Wallsend on the north bank.
-The Tyne Tunnel runs under the river to link Jarrow and Wallsend.
+From the confluence of the North and South Tyne at Warden, the river flows east through Northumberland by Hexham, Corbridge and Prudhoe and enters the county of Tyne and Wear to the east of Wylam.
+The river subsequently forms the boundary between Newcastle upon Tyne on the north bank and the Borough of Gateshead on the south bank for 13 mi, in the course of which it flows under ten bridges.
+To the east of Gateshead and Newcastle, the Tyne divides Hebburn and Jarrow on the south bank from Walker and Wallsend on the north bank, forming the boundary between the boroughs of North Tyneside and South Tyneside.
+The Tyne Tunnel runs under the river to link Jarrow and Wallsend and is roughly where the mouth of the River Don forms.
 Finally the river flows between South Shields and Tynemouth into the North Sea.